Vision Valley

 Vision Valley is the third studio album by Australian rock band The Vines.
 It was released on 1 April 2006 through EMI Records.
 It is the band's first album without bass guitarist Patrick Matthews who left the band in 2004.

 Recording and mixing

 Vision Valley was recorded at Electric Avenue, Velvet Sound, Big Jesus Burger, and NikiNali studios in Sydney, Australia.
 It was mixed at Velvet Sound and Electric Avenue and it was assisted by Veit Mahler, Jason Lea.
 At Velvet Sound, it was assisted by Dan Clinch and Anthony The and by Peter Farley and Jodie Wallance at BJB.
 Vision Valley was mastered by Don Bartley at Studio 301 in Sydney, Australia.

 Release

 In the United States, the album debuted at No. 136 on the Billboard 200 chart, selling 7,839 units.
-Both "Anysound" and "Spaceship" appeared in season 3 of The O.C. in episodes 21 and 24 respectively.
+In Canada, the album debuted at No. 93.
+"Anysound" and "Spaceship" appeared in season 3 of The O.C. in episodes 21 and 24 respectively.

 This album has been released with the Copy Control protection system in some regions.